pol/dwarf-fortress-guides/mixtrak/s3c03-stone-industry.md

 <!-- NOTE: not sure where this block stockpile is -->

-For the other products of these workshops, we'll use the layers above and below.
-On each of those layers we'll have 1 x large space and 4 x medium spaces to work with (so 2 + 8).
-In addition, there's a medium room in the middle layer across the corridor from the blocks, and two more at the end of that corridor But what should go where?
+For the other products of these workshops, we'll use the floors above and below.
+On each of those floors we'll have 1 x large space (A1 and B1) and 4 x medium spaces (A2-4, B2-5) to work with (so ten total upper and lower rooms).

+On the Main floor, there are 4 medium rooms (M2-5), and two small rooms (M6,7).
+But what should go where?
 There's a confusing diversity of products from the mason's and (in particular) the craftsdwarf's workshops.
-Again, our principle should be to disallow everything, and the allow only what we have and need right now (or in the near future).
+Again, our principle should be to disallow everything, and then allow only what we have and need right now (or in the near future).
 Taking that into consideration, here is my recommended allocation.

-In the diagram below, each room is referenced in the figure.
-The stockpile in the room is denoted with “u” denotes for a `Furniture` stockpile, and “g” for a `Finished Goods` stockpile.
+In the layout diagram below, each room is labeled for use in the table below.
+The stockpile "Type" column is “u”  for a `Furniture` stockpile, and “g” for a `Finished Goods` stockpile.

 ```
 {{diagram|spaces=yes|\